livz/livz.github.io/_posts/2017-09-10-serene-binary-analysis.md

 Enough talking.
 Let's see angr in action.
 The test subject for today is a simple crackme exercise, which expects a 6 characters password.
-Going beyond the simple _strcmp_ in the fauxware, now we have a routine that derives a password from  your input and compares that with a hard-coded value.
-A sort of dumb hash if you want, but will force us to go beyond the [_fauxware_](https://github.com/angr/angr-doc/tree/master/examples/fauxware) example.
+Going beyond the simple _strcmp_ in the fauxware, now we have a routine that derives a password from  our input and compares that with a hard-coded value.
+A sort of dumb hash if you want, but will force us to not limit ourselves to the [_fauxware_](https://github.com/angr/angr-doc/tree/master/examples/fauxware) example.
 Source code is below:
 ```c
 #include <stdio.h>